Avril112113/WhyB-Spec/spec.md

 To save the state file you MAY use [YololShipSystemSpec](https://github.com/martindevans/YololShipSystemSpec) and save as a yaml file.

 # Mandates
-This spec mandates the use of JsonRPC over TCP, see [JsonRPC Over TCP](#JsonRPC-Over-TCP).
+This spec mandates the use of JsonRPC over TCP, see [JsonRPC Over TCP](#JsonRPC-Over-TCP-Implementation) for implementation details.
 Version of [YololShipSystemSpec](https://github.com/martindevans/YololShipSystemSpec) to be used is: `1.2.0`
-Device types use snake case, for examples; `button`, `lamp` and `range_finder`, this style is the same as used in [YololShipSystemSpec](https://github.com/martindevans/YololShipSystemSpec)
+Device types MUST use snake case, for examples; `button`, `lamp` and `range_finder`, this style is the same as used in [YololShipSystemSpec](https://github.com/martindevans/YololShipSystemSpec)

-# JsonRPC Over TCP
+# JsonRPC Over TCP Implementation
-Following how HTTP uses headers only one header is valid `Content-Length` and should always be used
+Following how HTTP uses headers only one header is valid `Content-Length` and MUST be used
-Incoming messages MUST be UTF-8
+All messages MUST be in UTF-8
 An example of a message (**Note**: use of tabs, not spaces)
 ```json
 Content-Length: 45\r\n